anc5c07/anc5c07-site/_pages/docs.md

 |2023-03-29|written Council testimony|solo issuer|[Testimony before Judiciary Committee Budget Oversight Hearing on the DC FEMS](https://drive.google.com/file/d/1ER-smvgD4EEzmYvrAQikOX5WK1s-yPjc/view)|
 |2023-02-27|written Council testimony|solo issuer|[Testimony before T&E Committee Oversight Hearing on the DDOT](https://drive.google.com/file/d/1kHrd9SYQ1mdMVIX4xkPC961jY-D7J_d2/view)|

+# Common issuance types

+## ANC 5C resolutions
+There are formal documents voted on by the full Commission to capture the background and formal sentiment on an issue.
+As going through this process in 5C is somewhat cumbersome, I usually draft 5C resolutions with the intent to capture a lot of issues at once, so that follow-up on many things can be conducted on behalf of 5C by the authorized Commissioners through emphasis letters and follow-on advocacy.

 ## Letters on Behalf of ANC 5C
 If ANC 5C has passed a resolution on a matter and authorized me to represent the Commission (either specifically, among a list of Commissioners, or authorizing all Commissioners), I might issue letters on behalf of the Commission on a matter.

 ## Amplified Sound letters
+As of 2025, I've started issuing approvals on these summarily via email rather than formal letters.
+{: .notice--warning}
 When a person or organization applies for a permit to host an event in a DPR-managed park (such as Langdon Park), and they request an endorsement for amplified sound (such as playing music through speakers), they are instructed to seek approval from the Commissioner of the Single-Member District containing the park.
 While DPR may still choose to issue the endorsement absent consent from the Commissioner, the process is much easier once this approval has been issued.

 I take this opportunity to echo DPR's own permit regulations, as well as highlight shortcomings of them for the benefit of DPR, the community, and the permit applicant.
 This has recently focused on DPR's unclear position on drivers bringing cars into the park, which they [finally clarified on 8/31/2023](https://x.com/anc5c07/status/1697349955453866328?s=20) with new bollards and signage.